racersmith/routing/docs/routes/query.md

 Query parameters are encoded in a URL following a `?`, e.g. `/dashboard?tab=sales&page=1`.
 Query parameters may be referred to by different names, e.g. search, search params, query params, etc.

 Query parameters are used to make the URL reflect the state of the page.
-When the page updates in response to user interaction, the URL changes to reflect those changes.
+When the page updates in response to user interaction, the URL can be made to change to reflect those changes.
 Loading a URL with specific query parameters will also load the page in the state indicated by the parameters.

 For example, if you have a dashboard page with a tab component, you can use the query to encode the active tab.